dyllandry/logseq/pages/LMS Project.md

 	  :LOGBOOK:
 	  CLOCK: [2021-12-16 Thu 08:45:41]--[2021-12-16 Thu 08:45:42] =>  00:00:01
 	  :END:
-	- LATER teachers can grade student's submissions & leave comments
+	- DONE teachers can grade student's submissions & leave comments
 	- LATER sends notification to students when teacher grades their submissions
 	- LATER sends notification to students when an unsubmitted assignment is due soon
 	- LATER teacher can see a student's performance across all grades